fwiedmann/mechanical-keyboards/README.md

 ## Considerations

-Before you buy your first mechanical keyboard, you should consider the following aspcets in order to make the right choice.
+Before you buy your first mechanical keyboard, you should consider the following aspects in order to make the right choice.

 ### Switches

-There are three different kinds of swwitches which differ by the key action, the typing feeling and the sound.
+There are three different kinds of switches which differ by the key action, the typing feeling and the sound.

-- Linear: From the start pressing to fully pressed, it feels allways the same.
+- Linear: From the start pressing to fully pressed, it feels always the same.
 There is no feedback like a bump or a clicky sound.
 - Tactile: Provides activation feedback by hitting a bump.
 - Clicky: Addition to the tactile bumb it also provides a click sound.

 Checkout a [sound comparison](https://www.youtube.com/watch?v=rm-WuK_9OBM) between those three kind of switches.

-There are also two important properties which influence the typing exprerience:
+There are also two important properties which influence the typing experience:

 - Activation force: How much force do you need to press the key.
 Is it more light or hard?
 - Key travel: When does the key trigger its activation and how long is the overall travel?